-Cambridgeshire County Council provides a Blue Badge service through our Corporate and Customer Services Directorate.
+Cambridgeshire County Council provides a Blue Badge service through our Customer and Digital Services Directorate.

 Everything we do with information about living people – such as how we collect it and who we share it with – has to comply with the Data Protection Act.
 A key part of this is being open about how we use information and what rights you have in respect of information we hold about you.